Skip to main content

 Overview

-By default, Browserbase sessions have a timeout period after which they automatically terminate.
-You can extend this duration either project-wide or per-session.
-This is useful for long-running tasks, complex workflows, or any scenario where you need more time than the default allows.
+By default, Browserbase sessions have a timeout period after which they automatically terminate — this prevents sessions from running forever unexpectedly.
+You can extend this duration either project-wide or per-session, allowing you to keep working without worrying about the session timing out.

 The maximum session duration is 6 hours.
-Once a session times out, it cannot be reused.
+When a session times out, you’ll see a TimeoutError: Timeout _____ms exceeded.

 You can change the default session timeout for all sessions in your project through the dashboard settings.